 I have been working for Landi for a year (start date: 29th October 2017) and been very much part of the Facebook teacher’s community ever since.
 Landi English is one of the leading online real-time language course providers in China but I feel it doesn’t get enough attention on Facebook in the online English groups so I decided to dedicate a whole blog to Landi.
-I am not a recruiter and will not be earning any money unless you sign up to be a teacher through my referral link which I would appreciate (only native speakers from Britain, Canada, USA, AUS, NZ).
+I am not a recruiter and will not be earning any money unless you sign up to be a teacher through my referral link which I would appreciate (only native speakers from Britain, Canada, USA possibly AUS, NZ with a TEFL /TESOL certificate).
 SIGN UP HERE.

 You teach two classes an hour and the classes are 25 minutes long.
 The teaching hours are between 18:00-22:00 BJT weekdays and 9am-12, 13:00-17:00, 18:00-22:00 weekends.
 The peak hours are between 18:30pm-21:30 daily.
 Most of the time you will be teaching 2 students.